 Although the cost of food in Nunavut may not be related to or impacted by the Project, the continuing awareness of the cost of food is representative of the ISV inuuqatigiitsiarniq, by being caring and respectful regarding the cost of food in the territory.
-Through the provision of jobs and incomes, with the Project and through contractors, the Project supports the concepts of the ISV pijitsirniq, by serving and providing for family and/or community.
+Through the provision of jobs and incomes as well as funding to the Breakfast Club of Canada, the Project supports the concepts of the ISV pijitsirniq, by serving and providing for family and/or community.